silverhadch/excel-merger/README.md

-# Excel Merger
+# Excel Merger - High Performance

-This project merges multiple Excel files into one, handling different column orders and automatically managing headers.
+This project merges multiple Excel files into one with aggressive performance optimizations.
+It handles different column orders, automatically manages headers, and processes files in parallel for maximum speed.

 ## Usage